 Applicants must meet one of the following requirements:

 - Be a graduate of an accredited four-year college or university, and have a GPA of at least 3.0 on a 4-point scale in their last 60 credit hours of undergraduate study

 - Be a degree student in good standing in an NC State University graduate program

 Applicants who do not meet the GPA requirements may be admitted provisionally based on past work experiences as a professional in textiles or a textile related field.
 Students who are admitted provisionally must earn at least a “B” average in the first three courses of the certificate program in order obtain full admission into the certificate program.

 The student will receive a letter of approval upon program acceptance.
 Students prepare and submit a contract using the Certificate Contract Application prior to completing the first course after being accepted into the program.

 Students may begin taking courses for the certificate in Fall or Spring.
 While all courses can be taken through Textiles Online Programs, students must, at their own expense, commit to spending one week on campus in order to complete laboratory requirements.

 Visit NC State’s Graduate Online and Distance Education Tuition rates page for detailed information about graduate tuition and fees.

 Financial aid eligibility is determined by the Financial Aid Office.
-We encourage you to contact your financial aid advisor in the Office of Scholarships and Financial Aid.
+We encourage you to contact your financial aid adviser in the Office of Scholarships and Financial Aid.
 Criteria for funding is based on academic merit, demonstrated financial need, and enrollment in multiple Online and Distance Education courses per semester.
-For additional information, please visit NC State’s Office of Scholarships and Financial Aid website, or call 919.515.2421.
+For additional information, please visit NC State’s Office of Scholarships and Financial Aid web site, or call (919) 515-2421.
 NC State also offers a monthly payment plan.

 Students must take a minimum of 15 credit hours to fulfill the certificate requirements, including: